Wilson solid as a backup as Jets begin Rodgers Era with 21-16 loss to Browns in Hall of Fame game

 Both teams got a look at their respective massive tackles.

 New York’s Mekhi Becton played for the first time since the 2021 season opener.
-It’s been a long road back for the 6-foot-7 Becton, who underwent multiple surgeries on his right knee.
+It has been a long road back for the 6-foot-7 Becton, who underwent multiple surgeries on his right knee.
 He slimmed down to 350 pounds after once tipping the scales at 400.

 Cleveland rookie Dawand Jones, just a tad bigger than Becton at 6-8, 374, held his own while playing the entire game.